raceychan/ididi/docs/features.md

 ### Menually register a singleton

-If you have an object built without DependencyGraph, yet want it to be injected elsewhere use `DependencyGraph.register_singleton`
+If you have an object built without Graph, yet want it to be injected elsewhere use `Graph.register_singleton`

 ```py